-- Notice of Rejected Confidential Voter Registration Form and Early Voting Ballot Application Containing a Defect that May be Corrected (Form 6-18) - The SOS prescribed a form that EV clerks may use to notify voters who participate in the Attorney General Address Confidentiality Program of defect(s) with their application. - Notice of Rejected Voter Registration Form and Early Voting Ballot Application Containing a Defect that May be Corrected - This notice was made available effective September 1, 2023 and can be used to notify voters of the defect(s) and that the voter must return to the EV clerk's office in person by the 11th day before election day to correct the defect(s) if they wish to vote by mail.
+- Notice of Rejected Voter Registration Form and Early Voting Ballot Application Containing a Defect that May be Corrected - The SOS has prescribed a form that EV clerks may use to notify voters who participate in the Attorney General Address Confidentiality Program of defect(s) with their application. - Notice of Rejected Voter Registration Form and Early Voting Ballot Application Containing a Defect that May be Corrected - This notice will be made available effective September 1, 2023 and can be used to notify voters of the defect(s) and that the voter must return to the EV clerk's office in person by the 11th day before election day to correct the defect(s) if they wish to vote by mail.